jameshibbard/blog/_posts/2019-05-16-guide-to-the-pug-html-template-processor.md

 There’s still a lot more that Pug can do.
 I’d encourage you to check out its [excellent documentation](https://pugjs.org/api/getting-started.html) and to just start using it in your projects.
 You can also use it with several modern JS frameworks, such as [React](https://github.com/pugjs/babel-plugin-transform-react-pu) or [Vue](https://vue-loader.vuejs.org/guide/pre-processors.html#pug), and it has even been [ported to several other languages](https://github.com/pugjs/pug#ports-in-other-languages).

 If you’re looking for a challenge, why not try extending the employee directory to add the missing CRUD functionality.
 And if you get stuck with the syntax, don’t forget that [help is always at hand](https://html-to-pug.com/).

+Otherwise, if you have any remarks or questions, I'd love to hear them in the comments below.